The Tits Out Tour

-The Tits Out Tour is a co-headlining concert tour by the American singer and songwriter Kesha, and the American pop rock band Scissor Sisters.
-The tour will promote Kesha's sixth studio album Period (2025), and is part of the Scissor Sisters reunion which began in 2024.
-The tour commenced on July 1, 2025, in West Valley City, Utah, and is set to conclude on July 10 of the following year in London, England.
+The Tits Out Tour was a co-headlining concert tour by the American singer and songwriter Kesha, and the American pop rock band Scissor Sisters for the first 25 shows.
+The tour promoted Kesha's sixth studio album Period (2025), and was part of the Scissor Sisters reunion which began in 2024.
+The tour commenced on July 1, 2025, in West Valley City, Utah, and concluded on March 21 of the following year in Dublin, Ireland.